CRC-FONDA/tarema-cluster-profiler/README.md

 **To disable labelling for Kubernetes go to the application.properties file under cluster-classifier-api and set kube.enable to false.
 Switch to true to enable Kubernetes labelling.**

 After clustering the nodes, our system starts labelling the nodes.
-In the first step, we compare the centroids, by defining the quartiles (0,25;0,5;0,75) of them.
+In the first step, we compare the centroids, by defining the quartiles depending on the number of node groups.
-We then set every node below or equals the 0,25 quartile to ATTRIBUTE_LOW, 0,5-0,75 to ATTRIBUTE_MEDIUM and above or equals 0,75 to ATTRIBUTE_HIGH (ATTRIBUTE means CPU, RAM...)

 These labels are then stored in the database.